-The opposite of ikhlāṣ (sincerity) is riyā (showing off/ostentation) and sum'ah (seeking fame), both diseases of the heart.
+The opposite of ikhlāṣ (sincerity) is riyā (showing off/ostentation) and sumʿah (seeking fame), both diseases of the heart.
 In an era of social media and constant 'sharing', we are more susceptible to riyā', as we focus on impressing the watchful gaze of our followers instead of being watchful of the Gaze of Allah, al-Muhaymin (The Vigilant).
 We feel pressured to 'share' everything, including our good deeds.
-This leads us to doing good deeds for others instead of Allah (riyā').
+This leads us to doing good deeds for others (riyā') instead of doing it for the sake of Allah.
 It also leads to self-admiration ('ujb) and pride (kibr) because the constant validation and attention received through likes, comments, and followers can contribute to an inflated importance of one's inner self (nafs) and a sense of superiority over others.

-Likewise, if we are involved in seeking knowledge and da'wah, we are more vulnerable to shayṭān's attempts to pollute our efforts with riyā.
+Likewise, if we are involved in seeking knowledge and da'wah, we are more vulnerable to shayṭān's attempts to pollute our efforts with riyā'.